samphibian/knot-generation-and-analysis/README.md

 TODO:
 - clean up generateNotation in func.cpp
 - change checkSameLine in func.cpp to be KnotVertex rather than knotNot based
 - change checkIfV in func.cpp to be KnotVertex rather than knotNot based

-Work in Progress:
-- add knot generation by crossing

 Working:
 - Knot-Generation